silveraxel/final_project_fds/marco_code/README.md

+##INSTALLATION

+Install torch version compatible with CUDA
+The tested version (corresponding to the available GPU) used CUDA 12.1 (actually 12.2 but same driver as 12.1) 'pip install torch==2.4.1 torchvision==0.19.1 torchaudio==2.4.1 --index-url https://download.pytorch.org/whl/cu121'

+After that, use 'pip -r requirements.txt'

+## USE OF THE SCRIPT
 Example of use of the main script

 python main.py --hidden-channels 128 --num-gnn-layers 3 --num-neighbors 40 20 10

 Here follows the parameters that can be override and their default values.
 If not specified, the default values is used